-(i) The highest point of a building may not exceed 15 metres to the top of the roof.

-(ii) The general provisions regarding earth banks and retaining structures in this by-law apply.
+- (b) Floor factor The floor factor may not exceed 2. - (c) Height - (i) The highest point of a building may not exceed 15 metres to the top of the roof. - (ii) The general provisions regarding earth banks and retaining structures in this by-law apply.

-- (i) The street building line is at least 5 metres. - (ii) Side and rear building lines are at least 3 metres for the height up to 8.5 metres and 4.5 metres for any section above 8.5 metres in height. - (iii) The general building line encroachments in this by-law apply. - (e) Parking and access - (i) Parking and access must be provided in accordance with this by-law. - (ii) The Municipality may request that space be provided for vehicle stacking at the entrance / exist to the development. - (f) Screening
+- (i) The street building line is at least 5 metres. - (ii) Side and rear building lines are at least 3 metres for the height up to 8.5 metres and 4.5 metres for any section above 8.5 metres in height. - (iii) The general building line encroachments in this by-law apply.

+(e) Parking and access

+- (i) Parking and access must be provided in accordance with this by-law. - (ii) The Municipality may request that space be provided for vehicle stacking at the entrance / exit to the development.

+(f) Screening